dti-research/frankr/README.md

   </h3>
 </div>

 Frankr is a high-level C++ and Python API for controlling the Franka Emika Panda Robot through ROS.
-We are using our own fork of MoveIt and the `panda_moveit_config` package to control the robot as the default kinetic-devel branch in `panda_moveit_config` contains wrong information about collisions for the robot.
-Therefore we're building all packages from source, see the [Dockerfile](docker/Dockerfile) for more details on the installation.
+We are using our own fork of the `panda_moveit_config` package to control the robot as the default kinetic-devel branch in `panda_moveit_config` contains wrong information about collisions for the robot.
+See the [Dockerfile](docker/Dockerfile) for more details on the installation.

 ## Usage